Kipsigis people

-The Kipsigis or Kipsigiis are a Nilotic tribe in Kenya.
-They are contingent of the Kalenjin ethnic group and speak Kipsigis language, a tonal language which is closely related to a group of languages collectively known as Kalenjin language.
-It is observed that the Kipsigis and an aboriginal race native to Kenya known as Ogiek have a merged identity.
-The Kipsigis are the most numerous of the Kalenjin.
-The latest Census population in Kenya put the kipsigis at 1.972 Million speakers accounting for 45% of all kalenjin speaking people (both in Kenya and Uganda).
-They occupy the highlands of Kericho stretching from Timboroa to Mara River in the south, the west of Mau Escarpment in the east to Kebeneti in the west.
-They also occupy, parts of Laikipia, Kitale, Nakuru, Narok, Trans Mara District, Eldoret and Nandi Hills.
+The Kipsigis or Kipsigiis are a contingent of the Kalenjin ethnic group and speak a dialect of Kalenjin which is classified as a Nilotic language.
+Their dialect is identified by their community eponym, Kipsigis.
+The Kipsigis and another original group native to Kenya, known as Ogiek, appear to have a merged identity.
+The Kipsigis are the biggest sub tribe within the Kalenjin community.
+The latest population census in Kenya put the Kipsigis at 1,972,000 speakers, accounting for 45% of all Kalenjin speaking people.
+They occupy the highlands of Kericho stretching from Timboroa to the Mara River in the south and the Mau Escarpment in the east to Kebeneti.
+They also occupy parts of Laikipia, Kitale, Nakuru, Narok, the Trans Mara District, Eldoret and the Nandi Hills.